AruniRC/colorizer-fcn/README.md

 Each ImageNet image is transformed into the HSV colorspace, then to H, L and C (chroma), following the colorization method at https://github.com/gustavla/autocolorize.
 This is done "under the hood" in the class defined in `data_loader.py`.
 NOTE: no class-label information is used.

+ We treat colorization as a *dense prediction* task: given the grayscale (or lightness) image as input, the network's goal is to predict the hue and chroma at each pixel position.
+Hue and chroma are continuous values -- we quantize them into 256 bins (16x16) and pose this as a classification problem (similar to previous work in colorization).
+The output of the network is a soft distribution over 256 bins, each bin corresponding to a color in Hue-Chroma space.

 #### Colorful images from ImageNet
 :construction: